Qashqai Freedom Path Party

-Qashqai Freedom Path Party, abbreviated as Qayi (Turkish: Qaşqayi Azadlig yolunuñ Itifaqi) is an opposition political party of the Islamic Republic, formed with the aim of fighting for the rights of the Qashqai ethnic group.
-The Qayi party works to establish democracy and federalism in Iran.
+Qashqai Freedom Path Party, abbreviated as Qayi (Turkish: Qaşqayi Azadlig yolunuñ Itifaqi) is an opposition political party in Iran, formed with the aim of fighting for the rights of the Qashqai ethnic group.
+The Qayi party works to establish democracy and federalism in the country.

 The Qayi Party is the first political party and organization in the history of the Qashqai people.
-This party emerged and was born from the Qashqai identity movement in the last two decades.

-The qayi Party has been active in political, social, and civic spheres, and is also a member of the Coordination Center for Iranian Turks and the Democratic Alliance of Nations.
+It emerged from the Qashqai identity movement in the last two decades, and has been active in political, social, and civic spheres.
+It is also a member of the Coordination Center for Iranian Turks and the Democratic Alliance of Nations.

-The party is part of the expatriate opposition that considers the Islamic Republic to be inefficient, corrupt, and unchangeable, and is working to overthrow it and establish democracy and federalism in a free Iran.
+The party is part of the expatriate opposition that considers the Islamic Republic to be inefficient, corrupt, and unchangeable, and is working to overthrow it and establish democracy and federalism in Iran.

 Established

-The Qayi Party was founded on June 20, 2017, by Ruhollah Moradi Qashqai (human rights activist and representative of the Qashqai people to the United Nations) and a group of Qashqai activists in Switzerland.
+The Qayi Party was founded on June 20, 2017, by Ruhollah Moradi Qashqai (a human rights activist and representative of the Qashqai people to the United Nations) and a group of Qashqai activists in Switzerland.

 Party emblem

 The party's emblem is a combination of the Qashqai flag (an ancient Turkic emblem) and the symbol of the Qayi tribe (IYI).

-The party unveiled the official party and Qashqai flag on October 31, 2022, in order to unite and promote the Qashqai movement for justice.
+Its official flag was unveiled on October 31, 2022, in order to unite and promote the Qashqai movement for justice.

 This flag is also a standardized Qashqai flag (traditional flag), with the addition of the crescent moon and star symbol inside the red circle in the middle of the flag, which represents the Qashqai's Turkish identity.

 In addition, 24 Qayi tribal emblems (24 Oghuz tribes), which are the origin of the Qashqai tribe, have been added to the white border of the flag.

-The Qashqai national flag was first raised by Qayi party members at a gathering in Brussels on March 25, 2023.
+The Qashqai national flag was first raised by party members at a gathering in Brussels on March 25, 2023.